iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.6.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.healthengine.android 4 reviews"/>
 </p>

+> I have been using this app for a while and it is so much better and quicker than contacting the medical practice via phone.
+Possible improvements: it would be great if there was a way to communicate through the app with the medical clinic to request longer appointments for example.
+It would also be handy to be able to change the type of appointment, for example changing from a standard consultation to a tlehealth one.<br> :date: __2021-02-02 13:52:23__

+> The app is easy to use and generally very useful.
+The addition of being able to add the scheduled appointment to Google Calendar has proven useful.
+Also fixed the DOB entry method.
+It is much easier.
+If I get a recall that says "select Results in the appointment type" but there is no "Results" type so I have to pick "General appointment".
+Also when checking a recall notice online you have to verify your date of birth with a calendar.<br> :date: __2021-02-01 02:46:48__

 > Easy and efficient, though I still enjoy phone calls and speaking to a human more.<br> :date: __2021-01-27 01:39:22__